The MacDim System - a new approach to a modern problem

 The world is happy with that situation, it seems.
 Apart from his companions inside the compound, he is viewed with pity at best, scorn at worst.
 The middle of the bell curve of opinion seems to be in line with my driver/bodyguard, who, after this interview, described him as a "barmy git".
 So it goes, but it is a sad end for this once-hopeful and optimistic enthusiast.

 Many thanks to my personal homeopathic physician, who is successfully treating my memory failings with 60X dilutions of aluminium salts and the snake venom Lachesis.
 Thanks also to The Liberal Gun Club for unwittingly putting me on track for this article, and a cartoon at xkcd.com for helping me realise the direction it should take.
 And honestly, the Heuristic Squelch is a real magazine.
-In fact, it's the only real thing in here.
+In fact, it's pretty much the only real thing in here after the first section.
 Except maybe Oakland.

 Rootbeer277 pointed out a wonderful film of Homeopathic Emergency Treatment.
 Thank you.